Keksuccino/docs_fancymenu/modpacks.md

 1. Navigate to the `config` folder of your MODPACK instance (the one you want to copy your setup to).
 2. If there is a `fancymenu` folder inside, DELETE it.
-3. Open the `config` folder of the SOURCE instance (the one you want to use the setuo from).
+3. Open the `config` folder of the SOURCE instance (the one you want to use the setup from).
 4. Copy the `fancymenu` folder inside the `config` folder of your SOURCE instance to the `config` folder of your MODPACK instance.
 5. Done.
 That's it.
 Restart your modpack instance now and you should see the setup load.